Combination tour Kyrgyzstan & Uzbekistan now on offer

-You can find many more programs in Kazakhstan on www.kazaktours.com.
+You can find many more programs in Kazakhstan on our website www.kazaktours.com.

-And from 2015 we offer tours in Belarus as well, have a look at www.tourstobelarus.com
+And from 2015 we offer tours in Belarus and Ukraine as well (though these are unfortulately suspended during Russia’s brutal invasion of Ukraine from 2022), have a look at www.tourstobelarus.com

 THE FIVE COUNTRIES IN SHORT

 Largest country out of five; five times with just 17 million inhabitants.
 Which means much emptiness, consisting of steppe and desert.
 Also a lot of natural resources and a lot of money, which unfortunately does not automatically mean that the majority of the population is rich.
 The Kazakhs are traditionally a nomadic people.
 From the end of the 19th century especially Russians, but also Poles, Germans, Koreans, Uygurs, Uzbeks, Ukrainians and many other peoples moved to Kazakhstan.

 The smaller brother of Kazakhstan, unfortunately without many natural resources and therefore much less prosperous.
 Just like the Kazakhs, the Kyrgyz are traditionally nomads.
 In the summer the many yurts, horses and riders across the country bear witness of this.
 Of all the countries in Central Asia, Kyrgyzstan has the most spectacular nature.
 The accommodation options, yurt camps and well-organized homestays, are excellent.

 With the largest population, Uzbekistan, apart from its central location in the area, is leading in Central Asia alongside Kazakhstan.
 This is the heartland of the ancient culture of the Silk Route.
 Uzbekistan is opening up to the world and in 2022 changes in the country are still taking place at an amazing pace – for the better.
 Importantly, from February 2019 for many countries a visa is no longer required for a visit.
 Be there before the crowds discover Uzbekistan!